commandbox-modules/commandbox-bullet-train/readme.md

 * `unicode` -` - True/false use Unicode characters.
 When false, defaults to standard ugly AACII.
 * `carOrder` - A comma-delimited list of cars in the order you wish them to display.
 Removing a car from this list will not make it go away, it just falls to the end.

-The names of the default cars are as follows: `execTime,status,time,boxVersion,dir,package,server,git`
+The names of the default cars are as follows: `custom,execTime,status,time,boxVersion,dir,package,server,git`

 # Extending CommandBox Bullet Train